adaanene/LEMP/project_2.md

 6. Insert a few values using this command `mysql> INSERT INTO example_database.todo_list (content) VALUES ("My first important item");` as many times as you need and USING different VALUES

-7. test your table with `mysql>  SELECT * FROM example_database.todo_list;` and you will sall the VALUES you entered in a table
+7. test your table with `mysql>  SELECT * FROM example_database.todo_list;` and you will see all the VALUES you entered in a table

     ```